 - All applications should be dated and acknowledged, and filed appropriately for use by the Dean and made accessible only to the Coordinator and the Search Committee of the functional area.
-Positions will be posted publicly as soon as they are identified. - The Dean will request the appropriate Coordinator to establish a Search Committee and to assume or delegate the chairing of the Committee.
-The Committee members shall be the Dean and at least three members drawn from the bargaining unit (see 2.8). - 11.3.5.3 The Search Committee shall interview candidates and compile a shortlist of candidates.
+Positions will be posted publicly as soon as they are identified and will be posted for a minimum of five (5) working days. - 11.3.5.2 The Dean will request the appropriate Coordinator to establish a Search Committee and to assume or delegate the chairing of the Committee.
+The Committee members shall be the Dean and at least three members drawn from the bargaining unit (see 2.8).

+- 11.3.5.3 The Search Committee shall interview candidates and compile a shortlist of candidates.
 This list shall be forwarded to the President for his/her consideration.
-The list may be ranked when appropriate. - 11.3.5.4 Notwithstanding the above, the names of all internal candidates with the required competence and/or qualifications shall be included in the shortlist of candidates referred to in 11.3.5.3. - Where positions involve duties in more than one functional area, the Coordinator, Search Committee and the Dean referred to in 11.3.5.1 to 11.3.5.6 shall be drawn from each functional area. - Where the Search Committee shortlist is ranked and the President decides not to appoint the first ranked candidate, the President shall refer the matter back to the Search Committee to redo the ranking or re-open the competition, whichever the Search Committee determines is most appropriate. - 11.3.5.7 Applications shall have a closing date stated in the publication or advertisement.
-Only applications received before the closing date or by the date the Committee begins interviewing, whichever is later, shall be referred to the Search Committee.
+The list may be ranked when appropriate. - 11.3.5.4 Notwithstanding the above, the names of all internal candidates with the required competence and/or qualifications shall be included in the shortlist of candidates referred to in 11.3.5.3. - 11.3.5.5 Where positions involve duties in more than one functional area, the Coordinator, Search Committee and the Dean referred to in 11.3.5.1 to 11.3.5.6 shall be drawn from each functional area. - 11.3.5.6 Where the Search Committee shortlist is ranked and the President decides not to appoint the first ranked candidate, the President shall refer the matter back to the Search Committee to redo the ranking or re-open the competition, whichever the Search Committee determines is most appropriate. - 11.3.5.7 Applications shall have a closing date stated in the publication or advertisement.
+Only applications received before the closing date shall be referred to the Search Committee.